gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classBslPredCorrRTheta.md

 **Parameters:**

-* `allfdistribu` On input: the initial condition.
+* `density` On input: the initial condition.
 On output: the solution at .
 * `dt` The time step.
 * `steps` The number  of time interactions.